trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 Underflowing subtraction of 0 tez and 0.000001 tez
 ```

-&rarr; **SOLUTION** : use Ligo compiler to prevent runtime errors
+&rarr; **SOLUTION**: use the LIGO compiler to prevent runtime errors

 2. Rounding issues

-Michelson does not support floats, and so some rounding issues after a division can happen if it is not done carefully.
-This can cause a smart contract to halt in some situation.
+Michelson does not support floats, so some rounding issues after a division can happen if it is not done carefully.
+This can cause a smart contract to halt in some situations.

-Lets' take an example about the division of 101 by 4.
-We have 2 users that would like to redeem the contract balance 3/4 for user A and 1/4 for user B
+Let's take an example of the division of 101 by 4.
+We have 2 users who would like to redeem the contract balance 3/4 for user A and 1/4 for user B

-Run the follow code
+Run the following code

 ```bash
 taq compile 2-rounding.jsligo
 taq simulate 2-rounding.tz --param 2-rounding.parameter.default_parameter.tz
 ```

-It will fail has the result will be negative, Alice will have 101-25=76 and Bob 101-(3\*25)=26 , so th total to redeem is 102 greater than initial 101
+It will fail as the result will be negative, Alice will have 101-25=76 and Bob 101-(3\*25)=26, so the total to redeem is 102 greater than the initial 101

 ```logs
 script reached FAILWITH instruction with "It is a failure !!!"
 ```

-&rarr; **SOLUTION** : Change the way to do the operation to not be influenced byt the rounding effect.
-Calculate the first value and the the rest for the second user
+&rarr; **SOLUTION**: Change the way to do the operation to not be influenced by the rounding effect.
+Calculate the first value and the rest for the second user

 Change the line for bob